phiguera/CharAnalysis/RoadMap.md

 https://github.com/phiguera/CharAnalysis/issues to share ideas or express interest in contributing.*

-*Development of Version 2.0 and planning for future updates was carried out with the assistance of Claude, an AI assistant by Anthropic.
+*Development of Version 2.0 and planning for future updates is being carried out with the assistance of Claude, an AI assistant by Anthropic.
 All work has been reviewed and validated by the author.*